-15 Best State Parks in Wisconsin You Should Visit This Year
+25 Best State Parks in Wisconsin [2024 Edition]

 This post contains affiliate links. if you buy via them, I’ll earn a small commission which helps me to keep this blog running.
 I received services for free for an honest review.
 All opinions are my own.

-✎ Plan the ultimate Wisconsin road trip (no backtracking!) with the Perfect Wisconsin Road Trip itinerary – Get it here
+Plan the ultimate Wisconsin road trip (no backtracking!) with the Perfect Wisconsin Road Trip itinerary – Buy now for less than 12$

 ✔ Book tours in Wisconsin with Viator

-☘ Get the best discounted outdoor gear (outlet) at REI.com$ Get Wisconsin hiking guides and maps at REI.com
+Get the best discounted outdoor gear (outlet) at REI.com

 1. Devil’s Lake State Park, Wisconsin

-Devil’s Lake State Park Wisconsin is one of the largest and most visited state parks offering gorgeous scenery in every season, and the opportunity to enjoy that with your favorite outdoor activity.
+And it’s easy to see why with it offering gorgeous scenery in every season, and the opportunity to enjoy that with your favorite outdoor activity.

-It is located in south-central Wisconsin, about 3 miles south of Baraboo.
-It is well connected with road and one can reach this State Park by car following the brown and white Devil’s Lake State Park signs at turns.
+You can easily reach this State Park by car following the brown and white Devil’s Lake State Park signs at turns.

-Climbing the huge boulders that make up the East Bluff trail offers the views of the lake.
+Climbing the huge boulders that make up the East Bluff trail offers views of the lake.
 The surrounding valleys are absolutely breathtaking and the most amazing activity to do.

 With downtown Lincoln City a few minutes away, one can glide quietly by canoe or kayak on the lake.
-With three campgrounds, Devil’s Lake Wisconsin camping has 423 sites that can accommodate a family of 6.

 Book Devils Lake Wisconsin camping